technofocus-pte/mgrtdvopsghdepth/Lab05/Lab5.md

 ## Task 1.
 Create Issue Template File

-1.Swtich back to GitBash and run below commands to create the following directory and file structure in your local repo
+1. Swtich back to GitBash and run below commands to create the following directory and file structure in your local repo

     +++mkdir Lab05-IssueTemplateAndBranchRules+++